nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Navigating Vimification

-Similar to Vim, you can use the `j` and `k` (or `↓` and `↑`) key to move down and up the task-list respectively.
+Similar to Vim, you can use the `j` and `k` (or `↓` and `↑`) keys to navigate down and up the task-list, respectively.

-Assuming we already have some tasks loaded in Vimification (we'll show you how to add tasks later), pressing `j` brings us down.
+Assuming you already have tasks loaded in Vimification (we will show you how to add tasks later), pressing `j` will move you down the list.

 <table>
   <tr>